mazzi/mazzi.github.com/about.md

 {% include image.html url="/images/hi.jpg" alt="Hi!" description="Lago Puelo, Chubut, Argentina - 2016" %}

-Most of the projects that I worked on in my professional carreer can be read in my [linkedin profile](http://www.linkedin.com/in/lmazzitelli), found on this blog or in [my github profile](https://www.github.com/mazzi).
-Regarding code, most of what I produced is owned by my previous employers and unfortunatly it's not open source (in fact, it's private code).
+Most of the projects that I worked on in my professional career can be read in my [linkedin profile](http://www.linkedin.com/in/lmazzitelli), found on this blog or in [my github profile](https://www.github.com/mazzi).
+Regarding code, most of what I produced is owned by my previous employers and unfortunately it's not open source (in fact, it's private code).
 Still you can find [projects or contributions that I worked on](https://mazzi.github.io/projects.html) on this site.

 I've worked on different languages, database engines and technologies. _It's the indian, not the arrow._